cni-iisc/cni-website/_opportunities/Outreach-Associate.md

 <div>{{ "

-**Position:** Technical Outreach Associate
+**Position:** Outreach Associate

-We are seeking a motivated Technical Outreach Associate to join the Centre for Networked Intelligence (CNI) at the Indian Institute of Science.
+We are seeking a part-time/full-time Outreach Associate to join the Centre for Networked Intelligence (CNI) at the Indian Institute of Science.
 CNI is an industry-sponsored research centre focused on Systems/Networking research and development.

 **Location:** Indian Institute of Science campus, Bengaluru